latchbio/latch/docs/source/basics/customizing_interface.md

 ## Parameter Display

-For any workflow parameters you want to display on the GUI, you can add them to the `LatchMetadata` object like so:
+The UI only displays parameters specified in the `LatchMetadata` object:

 ```python
 from latch.types import LatchParameter, LatchAppearanceType, LatchRule